bryanbuchanan/typeset2/README.md

 ### Features

-- **Not intrusive:** You add it to your website, vs. having to adjust your workflow and build your website around the CMS.
+- **Non-intrusive:** You add it to your website, vs. having to adjust your workflow and build your website around the CMS.
 - **Crazy simple to use:** Have a stupid client that can't be trusted with a WordPress site?
 Perfect.
 - **Almost-inline editing:** Rather than a separate admin area, users can click on the content they'd like to edit and do so right on the page.
 - **Markdown** Text formatting to give users enough control to format their text, but not enough to make it ugly.